 Rage Against The Machine

-The UK would be one of the first places to see them on a wholesale scale with the performance of Killing In The Name Of on the new defunct cult TV program "yoof".
-The song formed the centerpiece of their eponymous 1993 debut album.
+The UK would be one of the first places to see Rage Against The Machine on a wholesale scale with the performance of Killing In The Name Of on the now defunct cult TV program yoof.
+The song formed the centerpiece of the aforementioned eponymous 1993 debut album.
 The album was a revolutionary hybrid of hip-hop rhythms with monster riffing.
 The album made them come across as one seriously angry group of young men raging against all sorts of injustice, most noted being the American White influenced capitalist system (the "machine" for which they had rage - that same "machine" that was selling their records incidentally).
 Their winning formula was a good mix of funk with anger in tracks like Bullet In The Head, Bombtrack and Know Your Enemy; tracks showing why they were winning over the copycats.
 The anger and political dissent experienced on the tracks was so convincing probably because of the influence of Morello whose father was a member of the Mau Mau (Kenyan Guerrillas who fought against British occupation), and his Uncle, Jomo Kenyatta, who was imprisoned but later became that county's President.
 La Rocha's father, on the other hand, was a noted L.A. muralist and political activist.

-Their infamous live shows were now available to the public, one most noted incident was the group's Philadelphia show where they walked on stage buck naked with PMRC scrawled across their chests.
+Their infamous live shows were now available to the public, one most noted incident was the group's Philadelphia show where they walked on stage buck naked with "PMRC" scrawled across their chests.
 Other sold out events would commence until 1996 when their next effort was launched.

 After a brief visit to the camp of electro-punks Essex for collaboration with Morello on their No Man Army track, Rage Against The Machine got working on the next album.
 It would be Guerrilla Radio, Mic Check and New Millennium Homes that highlighted their third effort The Battle Of Los Angeles (1999).
-The album immediately went to 1 in the US but only 23 in the UK For a change, the follow-up Renegades (2000), did not take their usual three years to complete; the change in plan was due more to the album's contents that featured only covers of other act's works.
-The album, not surprisingly struggled on the charts in comparison to its predecessors making only 14 in the US (71 UK).
+The album immediately went to 1 in the US but only 23 in the UK.
+For a change, the follow-up Renegades (2000), did not take their usual three years to complete; the change in plan was due more to the album's contents that featured only covers of other act's works.
+The album, not surprisingly, struggled on the charts in comparison to its predecessors making only 14 in the US (71 UK).

 See Less... ⏫